spack/spack-infrastructure/images/protected-publish/README.md

 The version is used to select whether v2 or v3 index is sought.

-Optionally, instead of specifying `--url` and `--version`, you can specify a local file with `--file` followed by an absolute path.
+Optionally, instead of specifying `--url` and `--version`, you can specify a local buildcache index with `--file` followed by an absolute path.

 ### Options useful during development